spiess-demos/eslint-config-demos/README.md

 ## Usage

-Create an `eslint.config.js` file in your project root and extend the configuration:
+Create an `eslint.config.js` file in your project root and extend the configuration.

+### ESM

 ```javascript
 import baseConfig from '@demos-europe/eslint-config-demos'